DataDog/documentation/content/en/continuous_integration/setup_tests/agent.md

 {{% /tab %}}
 {{% tab "GitHub Actions" %}}

-To run the Agent in GitHub Actions, use the [datadog/agent-github-action][1].
+To run the Agent in GitHub Actions, use the [Datadog Agent GitHub Action][1] `datadog/agent-github-action`.

 {{< site-region region="us" >}}
 {{< code-block lang="yaml" >}}